mrgnw/ananas/passkeys_plan.md

     - **`+layout.svelte`:** Receive the user data via `$page.data.user` and make it available to child components (e.g., storing in a `$state` variable or using it directly).

 ### 2.2.
 Registration UI (`src/routes/register/+page.svelte` or similar)
-    - Form with username input.
+    - Form with email input.
     - Button to initiate registration.
     - On button click:
         - Fetch registration options from `/api/auth/register`.